 - 1/3 cup Chocolate chips/ chunks

-- 1/2 tbsp Cream/milk, for brushing on top Optional
+- 1 tbsp Cream or milk For brushing on top

 Instructions

-- Preheat your oven to 200 C. Line a baking tray with baking paper or Silpat.
+- Preheat your oven to 200 C/ 400 F. Line a baking tray with baking paper.

-- In a large bowl, sift the dry ingredients - all-purpose flour, quinoa flour, cinnamon powder, baking powder, and salt ( if using unsalted butter/coconut oil).
+- In a large bowl, sift the dry ingredients - all-purpose flour, sugar, cinnamon powder, baking powder, and salt.2 cup All-purpose flour, 1/3 cup Sugar, 2 tsp Baking powder, 1 tsp Cinnamon, 1/4 tsp Salt

-- Rub in the chilled cubed butter, using your fingertips or a pastry cutter, until the mixture forms large coarse crumbs.
+- Rub in the chilled cubed butter, using your fingertips or a pastry cutter, until the mixture forms large coarse crumbs.1/2 cup Butter, chilled, cut into small cubes

-- Press into a 9" circle and cut into 8 triangles.
-Gently place on the prepared tray.
-Brush lightly with coconut cream.
+- Use a rolling pin to roll the dough into a 9" circle and cut into 8 triangles.
+Place on the prepared tray.
+Brush lightly with cream.
+Sprinkle some sugar on top.1 tbsp Cream or milk, 2 tsp Sugar

-- Bake for 18-20 minutes or until lightly golden and cooked through.
+- Bake at 200 C/ 400 F for 18-20 minutes or until lightly golden and cooked through.
 Remove from the oven and allow to cool for a few minutes.

 - Serve warm.
 Enjoy!